missionpinball/mpf-docs/config/bonus.rst

 ~~~~~~~~~~~~~~~~~

 How many points this bonus entry is worth.
 Note that this will be multiplied by the ``player_score_entry:`` (if it's
 present).
-Also note that you can use :doc:`placeholder values </config/instructions/placeholders>` here if you want to
+Also note that you can use :doc:`dynamic values </config/instructions/dynamic_values>` here if you want to
 do advanced math.

 player_score_entry: